x-pwn3d/purplelab-lite/README.md

 While running attack scenarios you may see HTTP response codes like **500**, **401**, etc. appear in the attacker logs and the generated report.
 This is expected and not an indication of a harness failure.

 **HTTP 500 (Internal Server Error)** - typically occurs when sending intentionally malformed SQLi payloads.
-Juice Shop returns 500 for such malformed input; that’s expected since we intentionally test error-handling and parsing paths.
+Juice Shop returns 500 for such malformed input, that’s expected since we intentionally test error-handling and parsing paths.

 **HTTP 401 (Unauthorized)** - appears for login attempts with incorrect credentials.
 Again, expected for login-focused attack payloads.